 We add to the diversity of the children's arts experience by inviting many different artists and groups into school.
 This creates a wide and varied cultural experience and involves children directly in the arts.
-Examples have included producing large scale artwork for our front entrance and creating a willow withy tunnel in the school grounds.
+Examples have included producing a bespoke wooden story chair for our front entrance and creating a large pieces of artwork for our hall.
 We have also held special events linked to world book day, for example, a poetry experience with local poet and author, Paul Delaney.
 To enrich our Vikings topic, we welcomed local author, Rachel Lindsay, to the school.We regularly invite local authors and illustrators to work with every child in the school.
 As part of our focus on wellbeing we have worked with local artist Ian Fennelly.
 Ian creates a calm and relaxing atmosphere where every child can feel success and produce high quality artwork to be proud of.

 The major event, which brings together all the year’s experiences in arts and music and demonstrates the school’s inclusive and supportive ethos, is the annual Christmas production.
 Past productions have been rich and varied and have included those with a Christian theme.
 Every single pupil is directly involved in these productions with Year 6 children playing leading roles in narration and acting.
 This makes for unforgettable and enjoyable experiences for everyone with ‘standing room’ only performances in front of family and friends in the run up to Christmas.